EslamAhmed171/Instabug-internship-assessment/README.md

 2 <br />
 1
 ### Solution
-Calculate how many machines can be constructed using each (RAM, CPU, and Disk units). for RAM the machines will be NR / R. for CPU the machines will be NC / C. for Disk units, the machines will be ND / D.
+Calculate how many units needed for each (RAM, CPU, and Disk units) to be used to build a machine. for RAM the machines will be NR / R. for CPU the machines will be NC / C. for Disk units, the machines will be ND / D.